our people

 Brett is passionate and committed to placing the person and their rights at the centre and actively working to change the system to ensure this is a reality not a slogan.

-Brett Williams, General Manager - Operations (1.0FTE March-June 2024) | brett@lelan.org.au
+Brett Williams [he/him], General Manager - Operations (1.0FTE) | brett@lelan.org.au

 Sam is a youth mental health researcher, with a portfolio spanning across not-for-profits, government, and academia, and involvement in global initiatives across UK, Europe, and US.
 She embodies authenticity, humor and crazy ideas in her research and prides herself on creating environments where young people connect through their lived experiences, are empowered to take action, and are having a good time while contributing to systems change.

-Sam Lai, Lived Experience Specialist Projects Worker (0.6FTE) | sam@lelan.org.au
+Sam Lai [she/her], Lived Experience Specialist Projects (0.4FTE) | sam@lelan.org.au

-Emrys (He/Him/They pronouns) is a proud autistic trans man who is neurodivergent and living, working and thriving on unceded Kaurna land.
+Emrys is a proud autistic trans man who is neurodivergent and living, working and thriving on unceded Kaurna land.
 The lived experience sector has been an area of passion for him since before he knew that it had a name.

 He has been an involved community member with LELAN for years and is now a Peer Project Worker for the LEDGE project.
-Prior to this he worked as a Peer Educator teaching in the Certificate IV in Mental Health, as a Community Peer Worker, and as a provider of Peer Supervisor.
+Prior to this he worked as a Peer Educator teaching in the Certificate IV in Mental Health, as a Community Peer Worker, and as a provider of Peer Supervision.
 Emrys also sits on the Mental Health Coalition SA’s LEWP (Lived Experience Workforce Program) reference group and the State Autism Strategy Committee.

 The areas of lived experience that Emrys has expertise in feels endless to him at times however some key areas would be complex trauma, suicide, human rights violations under the mental health act and detainment, psychosis, childhood trauma, abuse and leaving a spiritual cult.
 Emrys has witnessed the power of lived experience as a community, as a movement, and as a way of healing, growing and thriving alongside experiences that will never leave him.

-Chloe (she/they) is a lived experience advocate and disabled activist living gently on unceded Kaurna Land.
+Chloe is a lived experience advocate and disabled activist living gently on unceded Kaurna Land.
 In 2023, Chloe joined the team as a Peer Educator Intern after connecting with LELAN in 2021, undertaking LEDGE Governance and Leadership training and later that year, co-designing LERN (now LEARN) as an organising committee member and regular co-facilitator.

 Suicide has impacted her from an early age and continues to drive her volunteer work in various prevention spaces and projects.
 As an Alternatives to Suicide trainer and regular group facilitator, she feels most empowered when connecting with fellow neurodivergent, LGBTQIA+ and/or disabled community members and peers.
 As an Intentional Peer Support arts-based practitioner, Chloe has long been a champion of arts in health and regularly co-facilitates online Peer Art Therapy groups for queer, disabled and neurodivergent community members.